joeyday/joeyday.com/_posts/2005/2005-06-03-is-paid-ministry-unbiblical.md

 Paid ministry is not unbiblical.
 On the contrary, there are numerous scriptures which support and even command compensation for full-time servants of the gospel.

 The bottom line comes down to motivation.
 If a pastor is preaching the gospel out of greed, he’s obviously not a very good pastor.
-If a church wishes to compensate their pastor for his valuable time and labor, they shouldn’t be hindered from doing that.\[endmark\]
+If a church wishes to compensate their pastor for his valuable time and labor, they shouldn’t be hindered from doing that.{% include endmark.html %}